peterhinch/micropython-samples/phase/README.md

 frequency.
 So if the product signal is passed through a low pass filter the right hand term disappears leaving only 0.5cos(-ϕ).

-Where the frequency is known ideal filtering may be achieved simply, by averaging over an integer number of cycles.
+Where the frequency is known the filtering may be achieved simply by averaging over an integer number of cycles.

 For the above to produce accurate phase measurements the amplitudes of the two signals must be normalised to 1.
-Alternatively the amplitudes should be measured and the resultant DC value divided by their product.
+Alternatively the amplitudes may be measured and the DC phase value divided by their product.

 Because cos ϕ = cos -ϕ this can only detect phase angles over a range of π radians.
 To achieve detection over the full 2π range a second product detector